Header (association football)

 A header is a technique that is used in association football to control the ball using the head to pass, shoot, or clear.
 This can be done from a standing, jumping, or diving position.
 Heading is a common technique and is used by players in practically every match.
 Although a useful technique in football, heading carries significant health risks, particularly to the brain, and governing bodies have taken measures to address these risks.

 Usage

 In general, a forward uses a header to score a goal, while a defender mostly uses a header to prevent the scoring of a goal by the opponent.
-When the ball is in the air, a header is often the best option because a player can’t make contact with the ball using their hands.
+When the ball is in the air, a header is often the best option because a player cannot make contact with the ball using their hands.
 Most header goals are scored as a result of a cross or a corner.
 In these situations, one attacking player passes the ball across the goal in the air, and another player (either standing, jumping or diving) strikes the ball towards the goal with their head.

 During a football match, a player might head the ball six to twelve times, on average.